Novodanylivka, Polohy Raion, Zaporizhzhia Oblast

 Novodanylivka (Новодани́лівка) is a village in southern Ukraine, administratively located in Orikhiv urban hromada, Polohy Raion, Zaporizhzhia Oblast.
-It had a population of 1006 at the 2001 Ukrainian census.
+It had a population of 1006 inhabitants in the 2001 Ukrainian census.

 History

 Novodanylivka was founded in 1879 as a settlement of the Russian Empire.

 During the 2022 Russian invasion of Ukraine phase of the Russo-Ukrainian War, the Russian Ground Forces shelled the village heavily almost daily.
 By 20 July 2022, 40% of buildings were reportedly destroyed.
 By 2023, the population had reportedly dropped to 110.
 As of May 2024, positional fighting was still ongoing in Robotyne, south of Novodanylivka.
+On 21 November 2025, Russian forces made breakthrough during the mechanized attacks and contested part of the village.